mel0502/IBIO4490/01-Linux/Readme.md

 4. What is the disk size of the uncompressed dataset, How many images are in the directory 'BSR/BSDS500/data/images'?

+Once the BSR folder was decompressed, the ``du`` command was used to show the total space occupied by the folder.
+However, this command alone can not obtain the result in the command window, so the ``-hs`` command is used to obtain a numeric format.
+In this case, the disk size of the uncompressed dataset is 73 MB.
+This folder contains several types of files but we focus specifically on 'BSR / BSDS500 / data / images' which has the test, validation and train images.
+Finally, by using the ``find``, ``identify``, ``grep`` and ``wc`` command we obtained 500 images in the directory.

 ![](https://github.com/mel0502/IBIO4490/blob/master/01-Linux/punto%204b2.PNG)

 ![](https://github.com/mel0502/IBIO4490/blob/master/01-Linux/punto%204a.PNG)

-The disk size of the uncompressed dataset is 69112 MB.

-There are 500 images in the directory.

 5. What are all the different resolutions?
 What is their format?
 Tip: use ``awk``, ``sort``, ``uniq``